 The rotation rate of a deuteron can be explained by the constant in the formula being q= h/137 and the

 integer I being 4.
-That 4 may corresond to the number of modes of rotation (degrres of freedom): 1.Spinning like a wheel
+That four may corresond to the number of degrees of freedom (modes of vibration or rotation).

 The magnetic moments for small nuclides are higher than for the deuteron but not so high as the values that result

 from a strict application of the Bohr-Mottelson formula.
 Their values can be explained by higher values for the integer I